chop1k/encrypter/README.md

  * hash - hashes given data and returns result to the stdout.
     * -a or --algorithm - required option that specifies hash algorithm, default value - sha256.
     * -f or --file - option that specifies the file whose data will be used for hashing.
+    * -O or --output-file - option that specifies the file to which the data will be written.
     * -b or --binary - option that specifies in what form hash will be displayed.
 If indicated then the hash will be returned in binary.
     * -s or --salt - option that specifies salt.
 Salt is a text which adds to the main text.
     * -A or --available - returns list of all available hashing algorithms.